vicramon/ember-tutorial/chapters/creating-the-layout.md

 ## Rails Layout

-You shouldn't have to change your Rails layout, but for reference here's what mine looks like in haml:
+You shouldn't have to change your Rails layout, but for reference here's what mine looks like in Haml:

 ```haml
 !!!